DANser-freelancer/code_bits/README.md

 - loop **3** was ~11 times slower.
 - loop **4** was ~3.4 times slower.

+The core problem lies in repeated function calling, you can expect the same performance hit from `Array.prototype.forEach()` which repeatedly runs a callback.

 ### Conclusion

 <ins>Up to the reader.</ins>